frconor-ebook/meditations/_posts/2025-06-25-contemplative-it-is-good-that-we-are-here.md

 St. Paul to the Corinthians says, "Blessed be the God and Father of Our Lord Jesus Christ, the merciful Father and the God who gives every possible encouragement" (2 Cor.
 1: 3).

 This intuition inebriates the soul.
-It\'s not a matter of saying anything or asking for anything, but simply of looking---a looking filled with wonder that we want to last forever.
+It's not a matter of saying anything or asking for anything, but simply of looking---a looking filled with wonder that we want to last forever.

 The soul contemplates with the head and the heart and enters into the ineffable heart of the Father.